mstocco/mariostoc.co/content/traininglog/20230305-challenge2023-16weeksout.md

 1200 aerobic/steady w/ your best rotation/breathing/rhythm you can muster...while still being aerobically in control of the effort.
 4x 50 super easy to cool down.

-Pre-Run: Dead bugs, breathing, Glute Bridges.....and :30 Plank, and :30 on each side for side plank.
-Keep your hips level and your rips/hips connected.
-Just like on the dead bugs.
+Pre-Run: Dead bugs, Glute Bridges and :30 Planks.
 Run 55 minutes in total.
 Hilly route.
 Or as hilly as you can make it if you're going to/from the pool.
 Remember to hydrate and fuel up during the run and after the swim (if this is after the swim)